 Middleton incorporated as a village in 1905 and became a city in 1963.
 Today the city retains its beautiful historic charm and celebrates its landmarks.
 For more history and photos of Middleton, check out the Middleton Historical Society and Rowley Museum.

 History is alive in Middleton – that’s why it’s stronger here.

 - Middleton’s Native American History can be found throughout the city, including:

 - Pheasant Branch Conservancy.
-Visit sacred burial mounds and see where Blackhawk camped in 1832.
+Visit sacred burial mounds at Frederick’s Hill and see where Blackhawk camped in 1832.
 To experience some of this history on foot, park in one of the lots off Pheasant Branch Road and follow the trails to Frederick’s Hill.

-- Middleton is home to 28 historic landmarks, including beautiful and interesting homes, businesses and schools.
+- Middleton is home to many historic landmarks, including beautiful and interesting homes, businesses and schools.
 Many of the properties are open to the public.
 For example, you’ll find historic businesses downtown that continue to operate as shops and restaurants.